Sri Lanka Vehicle Import Tax Calculator 2026

-Calculate the complete import duty and tax liability for vehicles entering Sri Lanka with our comprehensive vehicle import tax calculator (2025 updated rates).
-Input your vehicle's CIF value, engine capacity (cc or kW), propulsion type (petrol, diesel, hybrid, electric), and age to get detailed breakdowns of all applicable taxes including Customs Import Duty (CID), Surcharge, Excise Duty, Luxury Tax, and VAT.
-Our calculator uses the latest Ministerial Orders under the Excise (Special Provisions) Act and supports all major HS codes for accurate tax calculations.
-Trusted by 5000+ vehicle importers.
+Calculate the complete import duty and tax liability for vehicles entering Sri Lanka with our free online vehicle import tax calculator (2026 updated rates).
+Input your vehicle's CIF value, engine capacity (cc or kW), propulsion type (petrol, diesel, hybrid, electric), and age to get detailed breakdowns of all applicable taxes including Customs Import Duty (CID), Surcharge, Excise Duty, Luxury Tax, SSCL, and VAT.
+Our calculator uses the latest Ministerial Orders under the Excise (Special Provisions) Act and supports all major HS codes for accurate tax calculations covering cars, bikes, and SUVs.

 About This Tool